vintedtestdrive/dotfiles/README.markdown

 ## fork info

 This is my personal dotfiles and settings.
-Want to build you own?
+Want to build your own?
 Check out original [here](http://github.com/holman)

 ## install